AriFordsham/GHCWiki/float-more-eqs2018.md

 I've created this wiki page to track my learning/research as I try to improve my feature request that I made in the comments of [\#15009](https://gitlab.haskell.org//ghc/ghc/issues/15009).

+# 20181125 -- wanted on the RHS

+- We should not float `w :: alpha[L] ~ <RHS>` if the RHS contains a type family application that in turn contains a metavar of a level greater than L. To float `w`, we'd first promote all RHS metavars to level L. But since they are arguments of a type family, we should not promote them prematurely: it's possible the type family could later reduce in a way that ignores/eliminates those metavars.

+  - (TODO I don't think the [ existing GHC code](https://github.com/ghc/ghc/blob/ghc-8.6/compiler/typecheck/TcSimplify.hs#L2200) checks for this.
+Should it?)
+- The `inert_eqs` field of the GHC internal data structure contains the `CTyEqCan` constraints of an inert set.
+That's where we'd find the candidates for floating and it's also where we'd find the given equalities we'd need to check.
+There are other fields of that data structure that we'd require to not have any givens, before floating anything.
+- I'd summarize the idea as "We can float an `CTyEqCan` constraint from level K if:

+  - its LHS is a metavar of level L,
+  - its RHS has no skolems of any level greater than L,
+  - its RHS has no type family applications containing metavars with level greater than L,
+  - the domain of the substitution induced by the givens in `inert_eqs` at levels greater than L does not contain a skolem with level \<= L, and
+  - that same substitution domain is immutable (e.g. no metavars, no fsks, no potential for additional equalities)."
+- Note that that last conjunct depends on givens from levels less than or equal L, b/c if they were to mutate, they might interact with givens greater than L and create new such given equalities.

 # 20181105 -- revises 20181104